dotnet/dotnet-docker/samples/kubernetes/resource-limits/README.md

-# Resource-limited app
+# Limiting resources in Kubernetes

-[Kubernetes](https://kubernetes.io/) enables limiting the CPU and/or memory resources that can be used by a container.
+[Kubernetes](https://kubernetes.io/) enables [limiting the CPU and/or memory resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) that can be used by a container.

-Run [resource-limits.yaml](resource-limits.yaml) on your cluster with the following command.
+Apply [resource-limits.yaml](resource-limits.yaml) to your cluster.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/dotnet/dotnet-docker/main/samples/kubernetes/resource-limits/resource-limits.yaml